humana-fragilitas/museum-alert-desktop/README.md

 - **Before Commit**: `npm test`;
 - **Full Testing**: `npm run test:ci && npm run e2e`.

-**Note**: Web-only commands like `npm run ng:serve` are not recommended for this project as the application is designed to leverage Electron's native capabilities (serial port communication, file system access, etc.) that are not available in standard web browsers.
+**Note**: web-only commands like `npm run ng:serve` are not recommended for this project as the application is designed to leverage Electron's native capabilities (serial port communication, file system access, etc.) that are not available in standard web browsers.

 ## Disclaimer